PoliticalGraveyard.com

 Waller, George A. — of Portsmouth, Scioto County, Ohio.
 Mayor of Portsmouth, Ohio, 1889-91.
 Burial location unknown.

 Waller, George P. — of Montgomery, Montgomery County, Ala.
-U.S. Vice Consul in Athens, 1916-19; Kobe, 1922; U.S. Consul in Dresden, 1926-31; Brussels, 1932; Luxembourg, 1932-38, 1944; Chihuahua, 1944.
+U.S. Vice Consul in Athens, as of 1916-19; Kobe, as of 1921-22; U.S. Consul in Dresden, as of 1926-31; Brussels, as of 1932; Luxembourg, as of 1932-38, as of 1944; Chihuahua, 1944.
 Burial location unknown.

 Waller, J. W. — of Moss Point, Jackson County, Miss.
 Republican.
 Alternate delegate to Republican National Convention from Mississippi, 1940.
 Presumed deceased.
 Burial location unknown.

-Waller, John, Jr. — of New York.
+Waller, John, Jr. — of Monticello, Sullivan County, N.Y.
 Republican.
-Alternate delegate to Republican National Convention from New York, 1868.
+Postmaster at Monticello, N.Y., 1861-66, 1871-75; alternate delegate to Republican National Convention from New York, 1868.
 Burial location unknown.

 Waller, John — of Sonoma, Sonoma County, Calif.
 Republican.
 Alternate delegate to Republican National Convention from California, 2008.
 Still living as of 2008.

 Waller, Kenneth — of Oakland County, Mich.
 Republican.
-Candidate in primary for delegate to Michigan state constitutional convention from Oakland County 6th District, 1961; candidate for Michigan state house of representatives from Oakland County 6th District, 1962.
+Candidate for delegate to Michigan state constitutional convention from Oakland County 6th District, 1961; candidate for Michigan state house of representatives from Oakland County 6th District, 1962.
 Still living as of 1962.

 Waller, Mrs. Luther — of Montgomery, Montgomery County, Ala.
 Republican.
 Alternate delegate to Republican National Convention from Alabama, 1964.
 Female.
 Still living as of 1964.